@celine/celine

 celine.tex

-Because rendering TeX is so useful, @celine/celine provides a shorthand template literal, celine.tex
+Because rendering TeX is so useful, @celine/celine provides a shorthand template literal, celine.tex:

-Because cells render their contents display: inline
+Because cells render their contents display: inline (celine ⇒ cell inline

-), we can embed the script in the middle of the <p>
+), we can embed the script in the middle of the <p> element.

-In non-demonstration use, we'd also leave off the .echo
+In non-demonstration use, we'd also leave off the .echo and .reflect classes, to render inline.

-To render TeX centered, wrap the <script>
+To render TeX centered, wrap the <script> with a <div style="text-align: center">:

-template literals are unconfigurable.
+Both tex template literals are unconfigurable.
 You will need to import the KaTeX library proper if you'd like to modify any of its options.

 Markdown